Muhammad-Junaid95/Dart-Flutter-Assignment-4/README.md

 # Dart-Flutter-Assignment-4
-In this repository we do some more complicated solutions of Dart
+In this repository we do some more complicated solutions of Dart.

 # Longest Subsequence of consecutive numbers
 Create a list of integers and find the longest subsequence of consecutive numbers in the list.